Berylth/NSCOM1_MCO2/README.md

 # NSCOM1_MCO2: FTP Client and Server in Java
 Implementation of the File Transport Protocol (FTP) Client and Server based on RFC 259.
-While, the FTP server only allows up to one-connection as it is not multithreaded, it supports various commands relating to directories such as PWD, MKD, DEL.
+While the FTP server only allows up to one-connection as it is not multithreaded, it supports various commands such as those relating to directories such as PWD, MKD, DEL.

 ## Pre-requisites
 - Any code editor